List of Los Angeles Chargers retired numbers

-The Los Angeles Chargers are a professional American football team in the National Football League (NFL) based in the Greater Los Angeles Area.
+The Los Angeles Chargers are a professional American football team in the National Football League (NFL) based in the Greater Los Angeles area.
 The club began play in 1960 as a charter member of the American Football League (AFL), and spent its first season in Los Angeles before moving to San Diego in 1961.
-They returned to Los Angeles in 2017.
-NFL teams assign each of their players a jersey number ranging from 1 through 99.
-The Chargers no longer issue four retired numbers.
+They returned to the Greater Los Angeles area in 2017.
+NFL teams assign each of their players a jersey number ranging from 0 through 99.
+The Chargers no longer issue six retired numbers.